Roakz/bender_bending_rodriguez/README.md

 # Toy Robot Challenge

 This repository holds the toy robot coding challenge.
-I have comnpleted the challenge with vanilla ruby.
+I have completed the challenge with vanilla ruby.

 The challenge looks like this.